timotheosh/naurrnen-website/src/Characters/thalion-veyreth.md

 ### Role in History:

 Thalion may have passed away generations before Elira and Cormac come onto the scene, but his influence is felt.
-The Archivist Guild and the haven of Ornasion that he helped establish serve as critical infrastructure in the eventual overthrow of the Elven empire.
+The Archivist Guild and the haven of Ornasion that he helped establish serve as critical infrastructure in the eventual overthrow of the Anashim empire.